 Semmelknödel (Bavarian Bread Dumplings)

 Bavarian home cook Brigitte Drexler's soul-satisfying bread dumplings are great for sopping up the rich pork gravy from the braised roast.
-This recipe first appeared in our December 2012 issue along with Todd Coleman's story Bavarian Dream.

-INGREDIENTS5 kaiser rolls (about 1 lb.), thinly sliced
+- 5 kaiser rolls (about 1 lb.), thinly sliced

-3 tbsp. olive oil
+- 3 tbsp. olive oil

-1 small yellow onion, minced
+- 1 small yellow onion, minced

-2 cups milk
+- 2 cups milk

 - 1⁄4 cup minced parsley, plus more to garnish

-¼ cup flour
+- 1⁄4 cup flour

 - 1⁄2 tsp. freshly grated nutmeg

-3 eggs, lightly beaten
+- 3 eggs, lightly beaten

-Kosher salt and freshly ground black pepper, to taste
+- Kosher salt and freshly ground black pepper, to taste

-Hot pork gravy from braised pork recipe for serving
+- Hot pork gravy from braised pork recipe for serving

 - Heat oven to 325°.
 Spread sliced rolls onto 2 baking sheets, and bake until slightly dry, about 12 minutes; transfer to a large bowl, and set aside.

-2. Heat oil in a 4-qt. saucepan over medium-high heat.
+- Heat oil in a 4-qt. saucepan over medium-high heat.
 Add onion, and cook, stirring occasionally, until golden brown, about 10 minutes; transfer to the bowl with the bread, and set aside.
 Add milk to the saucepan; bring to a boil over high heat, and pour over bread.
 Add parsley, flour, nutmeg, and eggs; season with salt and pepper, and using your hands, mix until evenly combined.

-3. Bring an 8-qt. saucepan of salted water to a boil over high heat.
+- Bring an 8-qt. saucepan of salted water to a boil over high heat.
 Moisten hands with cold water, and form bread mixture into 2" balls (about 4 oz. each); set aside.
 Working in batches, add balls to boiling water, and cook until firm, about 15 minutes.
 Using a slotted spoon, drain briefly on paper towels, and transfer to a serving platter; sprinkle with parsley, and serve in bowls surrounded by gravy.